solgenomics/sgn/docs/04_data_analysis_tools.md

 [screenshot of selecting dataset]

 ### Cross-validation
 Five cross-validation schemes that represent scenarios common in plant breeding are available for this analysis.
-These include CV1, CV2, CV0, and CV00 as outlined below and described in depth by Jarquín et al. (2017) as well as random and stratified random sampling.
-For those schemes from Jarquín et al., specific input datasets must be chosen based on genotype and environment relatedness.
+These include CV1, CV2, CV0, and CV00 as outlined below and described in depth by Jarquín et al. (2017) as well as random and stratified random sampling with a 70% training and 30% validation split.
+For those schemes from Jarquín et al. (2017), specific input datasets must be chosen based on genotype and environment relatedness.
+Cross-validation choices:

-[additional info on CV choices]
+* **Random sampling** (70% training / 30% validation)
+* **Stratified random sampling**, stratified based on phenotype (70% training / 30% validation)
+* **CV1**, untested lines in tested environments
+* **CV2**, tested lines in tested environments
+* **CV0**, tested lines in untested environments
+* **CV00**, untested lines in untested environments

 [screenshot of pop-up guide]

 ### Preprocessing
 Preprocessing, also known as pretreatment, is often used to increase the signal to noise ratio in vis-NIR datasets.
 The *waves* function *DoPreprocessing()* applies functions from the *stats* and *prospectr* packages for common spectral preprocessing methods with the following options:
--- Raw data (default)
+* Raw data (default)
--- First derivative
+* First derivative
--- Second derivative
+* Second derivative
--- Gap segment derivative
+* Gap segment derivative
--- Standard normal variate (SNV; Barnes et al., 1989) -- Savitzky-Golay polynomial smoothing (Savitzky and Golay, 1964)
+* Standard normal variate (SNV; Barnes et al., 1989)
+* Savitzky-Golay polynomial smoothing (Savitzky and Golay, 1964)

-For more information on preprocessing methods and implementation, see the waves manual [link to waves manual]
+For more information on preprocessing methods and implementation, see the *waves* manual [link to waves manual]

 [insert plot with example data raw and with each transformation]